Connecting your machine

 If auto mode is enabled, AUTO will be illuminated on your purifying fan's LCD display.
 When your machine is purifying the air, AUTO will be in white.
 When the air in the room is purified, it will turn green and your purifying fan will remain idle until pollutant levels rise.

 How long should my purifying fan be turned on for?

 Your purifying fan's auto mode is designed to manage the air quality in your home without you having to operate the machine – so it's only on when it needs to be.
 If you or someone in your home suffer from allergies or respiratory illnesses, we particularly recommend using your machine's auto mode.

 Your purifying fan is engineered to purify single rooms, so you should use it where you spend the majority of your time at home.
 When placing the machine, make sure there is at least a few feet of clearance on all sides so that the air can circulate effectively.

-Should I keep my windows open or closed?
+Should I keep the windows open or closed?